palewire/ipsos-credibility-interval/docs/index.md

 ## Installation

+The package is available in the [Python Package Index](https://pypi.org/project/ipsos-credibility-interval/).
+You can install it with pipenv or another package manager.

 ```bash
 pip install ipsos-credibility-interval
 ```

 ## Usage

-Import the library and provide the sample size.
+To get ane estimate, you should the library and provide the sample size.
 The function will return the credibility interval in percentage points.
+Here’s an example with a sample size of 1,000:

 ```python
 import ipsos_credibility_interval as ici